elcontraption/illustrator-point-exporter/README.md

 ![Example image](example.png)

-Will produce this JSON (pretty printed here for clarity):
+Will produce this JSON (pretty-printed here for clarity):
 ```json
 {
   "layers": [